How Is Home Insurance Calculated?

 The infrastructure in the area may also have an impact on your insurance.
 If the infrastructure is older and the company has experienced a large number of claims in the area, the water damage or sewer backup premiums may be higher.

 Your location will also determine your risk for natural disasters.
 Hurricanes, hail, tornados and other weather events can cause major damage to your home, so it’s important that you find out what your home insurance covers and whether you’ll need to purchase additional coverages for these risks.
 While most insurance policies cover wind damage, they might not cover floods or earthquakes.

 Your home insurance includes protection for its contents, which will cover the items in your home up to a specific amount.
-For this reason, it’s important to take an inventory of your belongings and calculate how much contents coverage you might need.
+For this reason, it’s important to take an inventory of your belongings and calculate how much contents coverage you might need, based on their value.

-Most home insurance policies offer contents coverage that matches the coverage amount for your home’s structure, but if your personal belongings like furniture, clothing, appliances and electronics exceed that amount, you’ll want to consider increasing your coverage amounts.
+Most home insurance policies offer contents coverage that matches the coverage amount for your home’s structure — it will be determined as a percentage of your building value.
+If your personal belongings like furniture, clothing, appliances, and electronics exceed that amount, you’ll want to consider increasing your coverage amounts.

 Expert Tip: For higher value items, like jewelry, we recommend getting professional appraisals before purchasing extra coverages, and if you have high-value items in your home, we highly recommend keeping photographs and receipts for proof.

 It is obvious that the size of your house will affect the rebuild cost in the event of a fire or flood.
 However, so too will the quality of materials used in your home, and the quality of the design and construction.

 High-quality materials may increase your premiums, as they increase the costs of rebuilding your house.
 However, high-quality materials and quality construction may also decrease your premiums if they assist in making the house sturdier and more resilient against the forces of nature.